vanhoangkha/Networking-fundamentals/Day09_Switch_Interfaces.md

 - SPEED: The Switch will try to send at the speed that the other device is operating at.
-If it fails to send the speed, it will use the slowest supported speed (ie: 10 Mbps on a 10/100/1000 Giao diện).
+If it fails to send the speed, it will use the slowest supported speed (ie: 10 Mbps on a 10/100/1000 Interface).
 - DUPLEX: If the speed is 10 or 100 Mbps the Switch will use HALF DUPLEX.
 If the speed is 1000 Mbps or great, it will use FULL DUPLEX.

 ---

-Giao diện COUNTERS AND ERRORS
+Interface COUNTERS AND ERRORS

 Show using the:

 // Privileged EXEC mode

-SW1#show interfaces <Giao diện name>
+SW1#show interfaces <Interface name>

 Error stats will be at the bottom.